-This simple Wendy’s Chili Recipe is easy and delicious.
-Make a double batch and freeze some for later.
-Make sure to add it to your dinner meal plan!
+This simple Wendy’s Chili Recipe is SPOT ON!
+Also, easy and delicious!
+Make a double batch and freeze some for later, and make sure to add it to this week’s meal plan!

 Wendy’s Chili Copycat Recipe

 I am obsessed with Wendy’s Chili lately, and even though it’s reasonably priced, that’s not really a good excuse for hitting the drive-thru.

 Especially when it’s something I can make at home!
 After several minutes of scouring the internet for ‘What ingredients are in Wendy’s chili?‘ I came up with a recipe that showed some promise.
 So, I wrote my ingredient list and headed to Wendy’s.